Katherine Castle, Ph.D.

 What company does Katherine Castle, Ph.D. work for?

-What is Katherine Castle, Ph.D.'s role at the current company?
+What is Katherine Castle, Ph.D.'s role at College of Arts and Sciences University of Nebraska-Lincoln?

-Katherine Castle, Ph.D.'s current role is Professor of Communication, Assistant Dept Chair, Director of UG Education, University of Nebraska-Lincoln.
+Katherine Castle, Ph.D. is listed as Professor of Communication, Assistant Dept Chair, Director of UG Education, University of Nebraska-Lincoln at College of Arts and Sciences University of Nebraska-Lincoln.

 What is Katherine Castle, Ph.D.'s email address?